 5. What will be the impact on MSCI’s indices?

 Modest, to start.
-Only 5 percent of the stocks’ market capitalization will be added, and it will join in two steps: the first after the close on May 31 and the second on Aug.
+Only 5 percent of the stocks’ market capitalization are being added, and in two steps: the first after the May 31 close and the second on Aug.
 31, effective Sept.
-3. That means A shares will initially represent about 0.39 percent of the weighting on the MSCI Emerging Markets Index next month before increasing.
+3. That means A shares will initially represent about 0.39 percent of the weighting on the MSCI Emerging Markets Index in June before increasing.

 6. Why so small?